 How HMRC have calculated your tax code

-Anything that reduces your tax free amount, such as a reduction to collect unpaid tax or an estimate of untaxed interest, is then taken off.
+As we have explained above, anything that reduces your tax-free amount, such as a reduction to collect unpaid tax or an estimate of untaxed interest, is then taken off.

-This leaves you with a tax free amount which, if positive, is divided by ten.
+This leaves you with a tax-free amount which, if positive, has the final digit dropped off.
 A letter is added at the end to give you your tax code.
-For example, a tax free amount of £4,921 becomes tax code 492L.
+For example, a tax-free amount of £4,921 becomes tax code 492L.

-If the result is negative, you have a minus tax free amount.
-The number is divided by ten, a figure of one is taken away and the letter K is put before the result to give you your tax code.
-For example, a minus tax free amount of £2,970 becomes tax code K296.
+If the result is negative, you have a minus tax-free amount.
+The number has the final digit dropped off, a figure of one is taken away and the letter K is put before the result to give you your tax code.
+For example, a minus tax-free amount of £2,970 becomes tax code K296.